-I just returned from 5 wonderful weeks away in Europe.
+As I write this, I have just returned from 5 fabulous weeks away in Europe.
 It was wonderful to spend time exploring new places and new cultures, meeting new people and learning new things.
 I have lots to share with you about what I learned, but right now I want to share with you one thing that made my return to home and business life easy was the way I handled email while I was away, and what I did when I got back.

 First of all, I have to say that I almost totally switched off from work.
 I had someone back home handling emergencies.
 My voicemail was very clear about my return date, and how to contact me (via email) if it was important.
 I was able to book clients and answer questions, and I was able to recommend other organisers if the project needed to be done before my homecoming.